isc-projects/kea/doc/guide/admin.rst

 is able to store leases, host reservations, and options defined on a per-host basis.

-Cassandra must be properly set up if you want Kea to store information in it.
-This section can be safely ignored if you choose to store the data in other backends.
+Cassandra must be properly set up if Kea is to store information in it.
+This section can be safely ignored if the data will be stored in other backends.

 .. _cql-database-create:

 First-Time Creation of the Cassandra Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are setting up the Cassandra database for the first time, you
+When setting up the Cassandra database for the first time,
-need to create the keyspace area within it.
+the keyspace area within it must be created.
 This needs to be done
-manually; ``kea-admin`` cannot do this for you.
+manually; it cannot be performed by ``kea-admin``.

 To create the database: